janx/ethpanel/README.md

 EthPanel is designed to be a lightweight, full functional, and browser only app.
 Browser only means it runs completely in browser, requires nothing to be installed on your computer.

-EthPanel communicates with your ethereum node through json rpc, so make sure you enabled json rpc of your ethereum node.
+EthPanel communicates with your ethereum node through json rpc, so make sure your node enabled json rpc and allowed [cross-origin resource sharing](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing):

+    geth --rpc --rpccorsdomain "*"

+'*' will allow ajax request from any domain.
+You can set it to a more specific domain, e.g. `http://localhost:8080`.

 Check out the live version [here](http://janx.github.io/ethpanel/).